-- Duration of treatment should be appropriate for the particular organism and site and should continue for at least the duration of neutropenia (until ANC ≥ 500 cells/mm3) or longer if clinically necessary.
-In patients who become afebrile after 2 to 4 - days of therapy with NO infection identified, - continue antibiotic therapy until neutropenia
+- Duration of treatment should be appropriate for the particular organism and site, and should continue for at least the duration of neutropenia (until ANC ≥ 500 cells/mm3) or longer if clinically necessary. - In patients who become afebrile after 2 to 4 days of therapy with NO infection identified, continue antibiotic therapy until neutropenia has resolved (ANC ≥ 500 cells/mm3).

-- You may switch therapy to an oral regimen (ciprofloxacin plus amoxicillin-clavulanate) after 2 days of IV therapy, in low-risk patients who become afebrile and who have NO evidence of infection. - You doit Start with oral theory at first - In high-risk patients, parenteral antibiotic regimens should be continued until resolution of neutropenia.
+- You may switch therapy to an oral regimen (ciprofloxacin plus amoxicillin-clavulanate) after 2 days of IV therapy, in low-risk patients who become afebrile and who have NO evidence of infection. - In high-risk patients, parenteral antibiotic regimens should be continued until resolution of neutropenia.